Borosilicate glass: Rapid prototyping

 Borosilicate glass has become the material of choice for fused deposition modeling (FDM), or fused filament fabrication (FFF), build plates.
 Its low coefficient of expansion makes borosilicate glass, when used in combination with resistance-heating plates and pads, an ideal material for the heated build platform onto which plastic materials are extruded one layer at a time.

 The initial layer of build must be placed onto a substantially flat, heated surface to minimize shrinkage of some build materials (ABS, polycarbonate, polyamide, etc.) due to cooling after deposition.
-Depending on the material used, the build plate will cycle from room temperature to between 50 °C and 130 °C for each prototype that is built.
+Depending on the material used, the build plate will cycle from room temperature to between 50 and 130 C for each prototype that is built.
 The temperature, along with various coatings (Kapton tape, painter's tape, hair spray, glue stick, ABS+acetone slurry, etc.), ensure that the first layer may be adhered to and remain adhered to the plate, without warping, as the first and subsequent layers cool following extrusion.

 Subsequently, following the build, the heating elements and plate are allowed to cool.
 The resulting residual stress formed when the plastic contracts as it cools, while the glass remains relatively dimensionally unchanged due to the low coefficient of thermal expansion, provides a convenient aid in removing the otherwise mechanically bonded plastic from the build plate.
 In some cases the parts self-separate as the developed stresses overcome the adhesive bond of the build material to the coating material and underlying plate.

 Other

 Aquarium heaters are sometimes made of borosilicate glass.
 Due to its high heat resistance, it can tolerate the significant temperature difference between the water and the nichrome heating element.

 Specialty glass smoking pipes for cannabis and tobacco can be made from borosilicate glass.
 The high heat resistance makes the pipes more durable.
 Some harm reduction organizations also give out borosilicate pipes intended for smoking crack cocaine, as the heat resistance prevents the glass from cracking, causing cuts and burns that can spread hepatitis C.

-Most premanufactured glass guitar slides are made of borosilicate glass.

-Borosilicate is also a material of choice for evacuated-tube solar thermal technology because of its high strength and heat resistance.

 The thermal protection tiles on the Space Shuttle and SpaceX Starship are coated with a borosilicate glass.

 Borosilicate glasses are used for immobilisation and disposal of radioactive wastes.
 In most countries high-level radioactive waste has been incorporated into alkali borosilicate or phosphate vitreous waste forms for many years; vitrification is an established technology.

 Vitrification is a particularly attractive immobilization route because of the high chemical durability of the vitrified glass product.
 The chemical resistance of glass can allow it to remain in a corrosive environment for many thousands or even millions of years.

 Borosilicate glass tubing is used in specialty TIG welding torch nozzles in place of standard alumina nozzles.
 This allows a clear view of the arc in situations where visibility is limited.